Biblical Distinctions Between the Father and the Son

 1. Yahushua and the Father are Two Entities

 Yahushua speaks about the testimony of two persons.
 “It is also written in your law, that the testimony of two men is true.
 I am one bear witness of Myself, AND the Father that sent Me bears witness of Me” (John 8:17-18).
 That is the testimony of TWO!
 Yahushua is one witness.
 The Father is the other witness.
 They are two separate entities.

 2. Yahushua Prayed to His Father in Heaven

 Yahushua did not pray to Himself.
-He prayed to His Heavenly Father who was in heaven above.
-“These words spake Yahushua, and lifted up His eyes to heaven, and said, Father, the hour is come; glorify Thy Son, that Thy Son also may glorify Thee” (John 17:1).
+He prayed to His Heavenly Father Who was in heaven above.
+“These words spoke Yahushua, and lifted up His eyes to heaven, and said, Father, the hour is come; glorify Thy Son, that Thy Son also may glorify Thee” (John 17:1).
 In praying, Yahushua acknowledged His Father to be “the only true Elohim” (John 17:3).
-In teaching His disciples how to pray, Yahushua told them to pray “Our Father which art in heaven” (Matthew 6:9).
+In teaching His disciples how to pray, Yahushua told them to pray “Our Father which art in heaven” (Matt.
+6:9).

 3. Yahushua Had to go Back to Heaven to be With His Father and His Elohim